Stratton

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that median income in Stratton is $50,695 and average income is $61,807.
-This is below Greater Perth's median income of $60,748 and average income of $80,248.
-By September 2025, estimated median income would be approximately $55,572 and average income would be around $67,753 based on a 9.62% Wage Price Index growth since financial year 2023.
-According to the 2021 Census, household, family, and personal incomes in Stratton rank modestly, between the 29th and 29th percentiles.
-Distribution data indicates that 36.8% of locals (1,339 people) fall into the $1,500 - 2,999 income category, similar to the regional trend of 32.0%.
+AreaSearch's latest postcode level ATO data for financial year ending June 30, 2023 shows that income in Stratton is below the national average.
+The median income was $50,695 while the average income stood at $61,807.
+This contrasts with Greater Perth's figures of a median income of $60,748 and an average income of $80,248.
+Based on Wage Price Index growth of 9.62% since June 30, 2023, current estimates for Stratton would be approximately $55,572 (median) and $67,753 (average) as of September 2025.
+According to the 2021 Census figures, household, family and personal incomes in Stratton rank modestly, between the 29th and 29th percentiles.
+Distribution data shows that 36.8% of locals (1,339 people) fall into the $1,500 - 2,999 income category.
 Housing affordability pressures are severe in Stratton, with only 81.2% of income remaining, ranking at the 25th percentile.

 Frequently Asked Questions - Income